 The firm is experienced in representing direct sales companies in connection with a host of issues pertaining to relationships between companies and their past and current independent distributors.
 We counsel our clients to assist in mitigating and avoiding litigation and, where necessary, representing them in arbitrations and lawsuits involving issues such as the discipline and termination of distributors, cross-marketing and improper solicitation, business development agreements, misappropriation of trade secrets, trademark and copyright infringement, and unfair competition.
 The firm is also experienced in enforcing the forum selection and arbitration clauses commonly found in companies’ policies and procedures.

-As the industry is well aware, a confluence of events has brought heightened attention to legal compliance issues including, especially, the Herbalife and Vemma settlements and consent decrees, and the advent of Truth in Advertising (TINA) as a self-appointed consumer watchdog.
+As the industry is well aware, a confluence of events has brought heightened attention to legal compliance issues including, particularly, the Herbalife and Vemma settlements and consent decrees, and the advent of Truth in Advertising (TINA) as a self-appointed consumer watchdog.

 Given this environment, it is more important than ever for network marketing companies to have legal counsel experienced in advising the industry with respect to their business practices, policies and procedures, compensation plan, and discipline and distributor oversight programs.
 Companies of all sizes face the prospect of possible legal actions, including regulatory investigations and lawsuits, private litigation brought by disgruntled distributors and consumers, and class action lawsuits alleging everything from unfair competition to false advertising to racketeering (RICO).